jwstegemann/fritz2/README.md

 ```

 fritz2 implements **precise data binding**.
 That means that exactly those (and **only** those) dom-nodes (elements, attributes, etc.) change, that depend on the parts of your data-model, that have changed.
-There is no intermediate layer needed like a virtual DOM and you do not have to implement methodes to decide, which parts of your component have to be rerendered, when your data changes.
+There is no intermediate layer needed like a virtual DOM and you do not have to implement any additional methodes to decide, which parts of your component have to be rerendered, when your data changes.
 This makes it more efficient than the react-approach - at runtime and for development.

 The learning curve should be quite flat.
 We chose Kotlin as a language, that is easy to learn and has a focus on writing clean and intuitive code.